Subscribe To Our Newsletter Free!

 Berkeley Art Museum and Pacific Film Archive (Berkeley, CA)

-This museum opened on the campus of UC Berkeley in 1970.
-Today its collection counts more than 16,000 objects and 14,000 films and videos.
-The fine arts portion of the institution was established after a donation of 45 paintings from artist and teacher Hans Hofmann.
+The Berkeley Art Museum opened on the campus of UC Berkeley in 1970.
+The fine arts portion of the institution was established with a donation of 45 paintings from artist and teacher Hans Hofmann; today, its collection numbers more than 16,000 objects and 14,000 films and videos. ...more...

 Hammer Museum, UCLA (Los Angeles, CA)